Bolaven Plateau

 The Bolaven Plateau is an elevated region in southern Laos.
 Most of the plateau is located within Champasak Province of Laos, though the edges of the plateau are also located in Salavan, Sekong and Attapeu Provinces.
-It is located between the Annamite Mountain Range, along which runs Laos' eastern border with Vietnam, and the Mekong River to the west, at about 15°N 106°E. The plateau's elevation ranges approximately from 1000 to 1350 m above sea level.
+It is located between the Annamite Range, along which runs Laos' eastern border with Vietnam, and the Mekong River to the west, at about 15°N 106°E. The plateau's elevation ranges approximately from 1000 to 1350 m above sea level.
 The plateau is crossed by several rivers and has many scenic waterfalls.
 The name Bolaven makes reference to the Laven ethnic group which has historically dominated the region.
 However, domestic migrations by the Lao ethnic group (which comprises approximately 50 to 60 percent of the population of Laos) has resulted in widespread interethnic marriage, thus modifying the ethnic composition of the region.

 Historical significance

 The Bolaven Plateau has had an important role in the greater history of Laos.
 The three most significant historical periods which have greatly affected the area are the French colonization of the region, the Phu Mi Bun Revolt, and the Vietnam War.
 Each event has had a significant effect upon the Plateau and given the area its own unique character and importance.